ArnoldDP/OStim-Community-Modlist/README.md

  Simple things like changing the weather/enb or adding armors and spells are just that, simple.
 I'd be happy to help you with it (provided you *actually need the help*).

- More complex mods like LOTD would require more in depth knowledge of building a modlist and I generally won't be able to provide assistence just due to the amount of time it would take.
+ More complex mods like LOTD would require more in depth knowledge of building a modlist and I generally won't be able to provide assistence due to the amount of time it would take and my own inexperience with the majority of these mods.

  </details>